-Enron North America or any of its affiliates ("ENA")
+Enron Power Marketing, Inc. or any of its affiliates ("EPMI")

 Product:

-Enron North America (ENA) will sell to S.D.
+EPMI would sell to S.D.
 Warren and S.D.
-Warren will purchase solely from ENA all of the Power (as defined below) utilized by the Facility (as defined below) during the Delivery Term.
-Under no circumstances will ENA be responsible for purchasing any requirements with respect to Energy produced by renewable resources or another specific type of resource (a "Green Requirement").
+Warren would purchase solely from EPMI all of the Power (as defined below) utilized by the Facility (as defined below) during the Delivery Term.
+Under no circumstances would EPMI be responsible for paying for any requirements with respect to Energy produced by renewable resources or another specific type of resource (a "Green Requirement").

-"Power" means Energy and Existing NEPOOL Market Products, where "Energy" is power produced in the form of electricity and "Existing NEPOOL Market Products" means Installed Capability, Operable Capability, 10-Minute Spinning Reserve, 10-Minute Non-Spinning Reserve, 30-Minute Operating Reserve and Automatic Generation Control Services, as such terms are specifically defined in the Restated NEPOOL Agreement in effect as of the date of the Definitive Agreement.
+"Power" means Energy and Existing NEPOOL Market Products, where "Energy" is power produced in the form of electricity and "Existing NEPOOL Market Products" means Installed Capability, Operable Capability, 10-Minute Spinning Reserve, 10-Minute Non-Spinning Reserve, 30-Minute Operating Reserve and Automatic Generation Control Services, as such terms are defined in the Restated NEPOOL Agreement.

 "Facility" means the paper mill currently owned by S.D.
 Warren and located at Somerset, Maine.
 S.D.
-Warren should not be permitted to sell, transfer or assign all or any part of the Facility during the Delivery Term.
+Warren would not be permitted to sell, transfer or assign all or any part of the Facility during the Delivery Term.

 Westbrook Facility:

 S.D.
 Warren owns generation assets (the "Westbrook Facility") that are comprised of 22 MWs of biomass generation capacity and 8 MWs of hydroelectric generation capacity.
 S.D.
-Warren is responsible for satisfying and complying with any and all Green Requirements.
-S.D.
-Warren agrees that it will make all Power from the Westbrook Facility available to ENA and shall indemnify ENA for any and all costs associated with any Green Requirement and/or any fines, penalties or other costs imposed by the NEPOOL ISO or the State of Maine or any other party for failure to meet a Green Requirement.
+Warren agrees that it will make all Power from the Westbrook Facility available to EPMI.
+It is anticipated that the Energy from the Westbrook Facility will satisfy any Green Requirements.
+If for any reason the Westbrook Facility does not satisfy any Green Requirements, S.D.
+Warren would be responsible for satisfying and complying with any and all Green Requirements and shall indemnify EPMI for any and all costs associated with any Green Requirement and/or any fines, penalties or other costs imposed by the State of Maine or any other party for failure to meet a Green Requirement.

 Delivery Term: